ThomasLandstra/OBS-counter/README.md

 Keybinds must not have spaces in them.
 Keybinds must be written like this: "space+ctrl+l".

 ## Changelog
+V1.2.0
+- Code can be used as module

 V1.1.0
 - Notifications are now optional
 - You can now set custom keybinds